Wedding Invitations in Bangalore: Digital, Printed & Eco-Friendly

 - Contact information for a family coordinator

-Despite the digital shift, printed wedding invitations remain non-negotiable for a segment of your guest list — elders, close relatives, family friends, and anyone for whom receiving a physical card is a gesture of personal respect.
+Despite the digital shift, printed wedding invitations remain non-negotiable for 20–30% of your guest list — elders, close relatives, and anyone for whom receiving a physical card is a gesture of personal respect.
+This segment includes parents' close friends, grandparents' generation, family elders, and anyone from a community where hand-delivered cards carry cultural weight.

 Traditional Designs